curtgrim2/On-Repeat-Tournament/README.md

 - Can you make the video stop and start at certain places?

 ### TASKS
+-  Add a flip a coin system?
-- NEW (Optional) TASK - Save who is top 4 and make a new column that checks for this in the database
+-  Save who is top 4 and make a new table that checks for this in the database
+- Make a table that saves past 12 winners (for the year)
+- Have tiers display where songs lose at
 - Don't allow odd number of total songs OR blanks on required fields